redmic-project/docker-docker-deploy/README.md

 # Docker deploy

 Docker deployment utilities for REDMIC infrastructure.

 You can use it to deploy your own services, supporting **Docker Compose** (both v1 and v2) and **Docker Swarm** environments.

 ## Actions

+* **deploy**:

-* **deploy**: Perform a service deployment at a Docker environment.
-Contains 3 stages:
+  Perform a service deployment at a Docker environment.
+Contains 6 stages:

+  1. **check-env**:

+     Check dependencies, version requirements and get supported mode (`Swarm` or `Compose`) at deployment target host environment.

+  1. **prepare-env**:

+     Prepare environment variables, define directories to use and get names of services to deploy.

+  1. **check-config**:

+     Validate deployment configuration at *compose* files, using environment variables and deployment mode set.

+  1. **prepare-deploy**:

-  * *prepare-deploy*: Check dependencies, copy resources to deployment target host (*compose* files, service configurations...), prepare environment variables and directories, etc.
+     Prepare directories and copy resources to deployment target host (*compose* files, service configurations...).

+  1. **do-deploy**:

-  * *do-deploy*: Launch service at deployment target host.
+     Launch service at deployment target host.
 Both standard (using `docker compose`) and *Swarm* (using `docker stack deploy`) modes are supported (deprecated versions too), but *Swarm* mode is recommended (even for single-node clusters).

+  1. **check-deploy**:

-  * *check-deploy*: Once deployment is done, this stage waits a defined time period for the service to being up and running (or stopped after run successfully).
+     Once deployment is done, this stage waits a defined time period for the service to being up and running (or stopped after run successfully).
 If service status remains stable after several checks, then it is considered successfully deployed.
+This check can be ommited with `OMIT_STATUS_CHECK=1`.

+* **create-nets**:

-* **create-nets**: Prepare deployment target host environment creating Docker networks which are external to service definition (not created by service deployment itself, defined as *external* in compose files).
+  Prepare deployment target host environment creating Docker networks which are external to service definition (not created by service deployment itself, defined as *external* in compose files).

+* **relaunch**:

-* **relaunch**: Force a previously deployed service to update, relaunching it with the same service configuration.
+  Force a previously deployed service to update, relaunching it with the same service configuration.
 Available only for *Swarm* mode.

 ## Usage